jshcs/ai_sudoku/README.md

 ## Running the script

+Try out the solver in the browser [here](https://jshcs.github.io/ai_sudoku/index.html), or follow the steps mentioned below to run the solver from a terminal.

 Clone or download the project on your local machine.
 Assume you want to solve the following puzzle:
 ```